pynchmeister/pyImportImages/README.md

-# pyImportImages
+# Tutorial
-Tutorial: How to Import Images using the Python library PIL, Google Colab, and more!
+How to import images using PIL, Google Colab, and more Python mechanisms!

 TODO:

-  -Write-up
-  -share with April & SOAI
   -Google Colab image upload

-** Image Import with Pandas
+  -Pandas